-Aiya had over four thousand customers we needed to migrate, and only 50 products.
-But the customers were spread throughout three sites with no common Id number.
+Aiya America required a custom-built API for storing and displaying their recipes, as well as user-friendly templates that would help their in-house team to create their own pages after launch.
 They also asked for a custom recipe app that would allow our client’s staff to add and manage their recipes through a friendly user interface.
-The appcould collate the information into the html needed to display the recipes on the frontend and then post it to the main site backend via the API.
+The app could collate the information into the HTML needed to display the recipes on the frontend, and then post it to the main site backend via the API.

 Aiya’s four thousand customers would also need to be migrated, which would prove a difficult task as they were spread throughout the three sites and shared no common ID number.

 Working with Aiya, we were able to layout a design for their site.
 The design layout went rather easily, thanks to Aiya knowing their audience.
 The migration was mainly a copy of their old site, so the page layouts were not that difficult to copy.
 Aiya did request some new pages and new designs are included as well.